stevleibelt/General_Howtos/filesystem/synchronization/unison.md

 * [linuxjornal.com](http://www.linuxjournal.com/article/7712)
 * available for arm arch linux
 * configuration files in "~/.unison"
+    * create "example.prf" file in "~/.unison"
+    * call "unison example" and "example.prf" is used
 * a file called "DANGER.README" will be created if manual cleanup may be required because of the fact that unison was interrupted
 * unison does not understand hard links.